-The City Night Line includes the common couchette overnight accomodation, but it also has luxury first-class sleeper compartments.
+The City Night Line includes the common couchette overnight accommodation, but it also has luxury first-class sleeper compartments.

-This is the nicest overnight train I have ever seen!
+This is the nicest overnight train I have ever ridden!

-This gymnastic minded toilet is in the spacious handicap accessible lavatory in a couchette car on board the City Night Line train.
+The gymnastic style toilet seen above is in the spacious handicap accessible lavatory in a couchette car on board the City Night Line train.

 The luxury First Class sleeper compartments on the City Night Line train have their own compact but private toilet and shower!

 It is not as cramped as you might expect — there is no need to stand straddling the toilet as you shower.
 The private lavatory is oval in shape, with the toilet at one side and a sink and shower area at the other.

 This washroom is on board a EuroCity train running from Budapest to Prague.

 This squat toilet is found on board the Egyptian passenger train on the Aswan-Luxor-Cairo route paralleling the Nile.